Ways to Volunteer

 There are several ways to serve as a volunteer attorney with SMRLS.
 Take the first step by filling out your Volunteer Attorney Application.
 In the Application, indicate in which areas of the law you would like to counsel or represent clients and what jurisdictions.

 - Direct Referrals.
 Based on your preferences, one of the SMRLS Volunteer Attorney Coordinators will contact you about clients who need assistance.
 You make the decision on whether you are able to take the case.
+These cases may be advice only, brief services or full representation.

 The Volunteer Attorney Guidelines explain in more detail the duties of the Volunteer Attorney.
 For more information, contact one of the SMRLS Volunteer Attorney Coordinators.